Appearance

 The first optional parameter for the command is 'seconds', indicating the interval after which the report is refreshed.
 When 'seconds' is not provided, the refresh is done immediately.
 An immediate refresh is used, for example, when an editable report returns the dbr.refresh command, after which the edited values in the report will be displayed.

 The second optional parameter is the constant 'counter'.
-When applied, the calculated seconds will be shown at the top of the report, and the user is able to pause the counter by clicking on it.
+When applied, the elapsed seconds will be shown at the top of the report, and the user can pause the counter by clicking on it.

 The third optional parameter is the constant 'no_toggle'.
 When applied, a counter will be visible, but the user cannot stop the counter.